davidgasquez/handbook/Ideas.md

 - Create an activity similar to a gymkhana mixed with escape room.
 Players have to solve riddles and puzzles while learning about the city and its history.
 - There might be digital and real life puzzles.
 - Clues might be scattered across many checkpoints with actors as "NPC"s to guide the players.
+- For big and closed areas, set up a Photo Battle Royale.
+You're out in a park.
+Make a group chat and eliminate people by making photos of them.
+The goal is to collect trophies without being eliminated.

 ## Social Network Improvements